 Does Insurance Cover Bumper Damage?

 Your collision insurance will cover bumper damage that occurs in a traffic accident if you are the driver at fault.
 In cases where you’re not, the law mandate that the at-fault diver’s liability insurance should cover the cost.

 Where your bumper is damaged by vandalism, weather, or theft, the cost of replacement will be covered by your comprehensive coverage.

 How Long Does It Take To Replace A Bumper?

 The standard time range given by an automobile body shop to replace a bumper lasts up to 3 days.
 But this largely depends on the severity of the collision and availability of parts.

 Why You Should Have A Bumper On Your Car.

 Bumpers are created for both aesthetic and protective reasons.
 Having no bumper means your car will be less able to absorb an impact force.
 This leaves you unsafe and vulnerable to accidents and injuries.
 Also, your car will look weird and horrid without a bumper.

 Bumpers are very important to the total well-being of a vehicle and the driver.
-This is why bumper repairs and replacement is an important subject.
-However, as noted, bumper replacement is reliant on different important factors that the cost to vary for each vehicle model.
+This is why bumper repairs and replacement is important subject.
+However, as noted, bumper replacement is reliant on different important factors that the cost varies for each vehicle model.

 So, next time you happen to run into a tree or get hit by a car, make sure to visit an autobody shop to get it fixed as soon as possible for both you and your vehicles safety.